gitandre/INF3720-HCI-2/Chapter 5 - Social Interaction/README.md

 - **Natalie Friedman and Alex Cabral (2018)**: Telepresence robots increased self-efficacy in children with developmental difficulties.
 - **Short et al. (1976)**: Conceptualized "social presence" in telecommunication, emphasizing the realness of others in a virtual context.

+#### **5.4.3 Collaborative Tools** 🤝🛠️📅

+**Key Points & Attributions**:

+- **Common Collaborative Tools** 📋💻:
+  - Tools like shared calendars, word processors, and project management apps have become essential for both work and everyday life.
+  - **Slack**: Used widely for work, social communication, team management, code sharing, and deployments—especially by software development teams (**Lin et al., 2016**).
+Developers often keep Slack open to chat and check on each other’s availability.

+- **Shared Calendars** 🗓️📆:
+  - Tools like Google and Outlook calendars help people manage meetings and events.
+They are used both at work and at home to coordinate schedules, especially for family activities (birthdays, playdates, etc.).

+- **Miro for Online Learning** 🎨📚:
+  - **Nic Marquardt (UCL)**: Uses Miro for teaching interaction design.
+Students upload their design posters on the digital canvas, where others can zoom in, comment, and give feedback using digital sticky notes (yellow for students, orange for instructors).

+- **Live Sessions with Miro** 🖱️✨:
+  - During live classes, students move their cursors around the Miro board, which helps create a sense of shared space.
+Students enjoyed the visibility of activities and the collaborative nature of feedback.

+- **People-in-a-Box** 📦👤:
+  - **Proto (David Nussbaum, 2020)**: Developed a 3D box to display lifelike digital images of people.
+The 3D "people-in-a-box" provide an almost real-time interaction experience using embedded LEDs that create volumetric depth.

+**Quotes & Attributions**:
+- **Lin et al. (2016)**: Noted Slack's versatility in supporting work and social interactions.
+- **Nic Marquardt (UCL)**: Demonstrated how Miro helps foster a sense of collaboration and awareness in online classes.

+---

+Here’s a summarized and emojified version of Section 5.5 in list format:

+---

+### **5.5 Co-Presence** 👥🤝✨

+**Key Points & Attributions**:

+- **Definition of Co-Presence** 📌🧑‍🤝‍🧑:
+  - Co-presence involves designing social technologies that support people interacting in the **same physical space**, enhancing activities like collaboration, learning, and socializing.

+- **Goal of Co-Presence Technologies** 🛠️🎯:
+  - These technologies aim to **augment co-located group interactions** to make collaboration more effective.

+- **Technologies Supporting Co-Presence** 💻🖐️:
+  - Examples include **multitouch screens**, **mid-air gestures**, and **object recognition**—all designed to support parallel and interactive group activities.

+- **Coordination and Awareness** 👀🤲:
+  - To evaluate their effectiveness, we need to consider how people coordinate and maintain awareness during **face-to-face interactions** and how technology adapts or replaces these natural behaviors.

+**Quotes & Attributions**:
+- **Human-Computer Interaction Research**: Emphasizes designing technologies that adapt face-to-face coordination and awareness for group settings to make co-presence effective.

+#### **5.5.1 Physical Coordination** 🤝👋🔄

+**Key Points & Attributions**:

+- **Verbal & Nonverbal Coordination** 🗣️🤫:
+  - During close collaboration (e.g., moving a piano 🎹), people coordinate actions using **commands** ("Down a bit") and **nonverbal cues** like nods, winks, and gestures.

+- **Gestures for Time-Critical Tasks** ⏱️✋:
+  - For fast-paced or loud environments, gestures often replace spoken words.
+Examples include:
+    - **Conductors** using batons to lead orchestras 🎼.
+    - **Airport ground staff** signaling pilots with orange batons ✈️.

+- **Universal & Cultural Gestures** 🌍✋:
+  - **Common gestures** like beckoning, waving, and halting are used universally, though cultural differences affect their interpretation.

+- **Using Physical Objects for Coordination** 🪄📊:
+  - **Wands, batons, and other props** are used to support communication in groups.
+They serve as **external thinking aids**, helping people visualize and share ideas effectively (**Brereton & McGarry, 2000**).
+  - **Holding or waving objects** helps grab attention and fosters **better group awareness** and understanding of the shared activity (**Fernaeus & Tholander, 2006**).

+**Quotes & Attributions**:
+- **Brereton & McGarry (2000)**: Physical props help explain principles or plans in group settings.
+- **Fernaeus & Tholander (2006)**: Physical artifacts enhance awareness and exploration in collaborative activities.